 How does a ferrofluid work?

 A ferrofluid is a colloidal suspension.
-Which means that in a properly concocted ferrofluid of high quality, the ferromagnetic substances in the solution do not settle down.
-They are suspended within the solution.
-With the ferrofluid solution, you might expect the magnetic particles to eventually settle down due to gravity.
+This means that in a properly concocted ferrofluid of high quality, the ferromagnetic substances in the solution do not settle down.
+They remain suspended within the solution.
+With the ferrofluid solution, you might expect the magnetic particles to settle down due to gravity eventually.
 But they don’t because of something called Brownian Motion.
 According to which, the molecular movement within a solution keeps the particles afloat.

 When this solution is brought into the presence of a magnetic field, the ferromagnetic powder, naturally, experiences force along the magnetic field lines and acts accordingly.
 But wait, there are other forces than just the magnetic field at play here.